 Before you can start planning the structure of your website, you’ll want to identify the scope and scale of the project.

-Do you want to rehaul an old website, restructure a directory on your existing site, or are you planning for the future launch of a new website?
+Do you want to rehaul an old website, restructure a directory on your existing site, or plan for the future launch of a new website?

 The project scope will dictate your approach and help you better understand the resources you’ll want to allocate to get the job done.